Guide to the Jukichi (Jack) Nishida photographs

 Jukichi (Jack) Nishida was born in Japan in 1887.
 In 1906, Jukichi moved to Chico, CA from Iwatsuki, Japan to study business.
 About 1913, he moved to Ellamar, AK to work for the Ellamar Mining Company.
 While in Ellamar, Jukichi went by his nickname, Jack.
 Matsu, Jukichi’s wife, moved from Japan to join him in Ellamar in 1915.
 Two of their four children were born in Ellamar in 1916 and 1917, and the family returned to Japan in 1918.
 Jukichi died in 1950.

 The collection contains photographs, most of which were taken by Jukichi.
 Subjects of the photographs include: men, women, and children in and around Ellamar; mining company buildings and interior views of the store; Ellamar Mountain; Copper Mountain; men in boats and kayaks; houses; the Nishida family; bear and eagle hunting; a railroad station at an unidentified location; and buildings and houses in Ellamar.
+The second folder in the collection contains letter to Kicko Nishida of Urawa, Saitama, Japan from Kenneth Huber of Central Alaska Mission, Inc. in Ellamar, Alaska, dated October 27, 1960.
+The letter provides descriptions for the photographs in that folder.

 Arrangement: The collection is arranged in the order in which it arrived at the Archives.